GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
-We found that the registration screen and login screen are fine as they are.
-Let's create the other four screens.
+We found that the registration screen and login screen are fine as they are. create the other four screens.

 ---